 The course focuses on the skills and knowledge required by supervisors and managers in the hospitality industry.
 Practical cooking skills are studied on this course as well as study of the hospitality industry.
-The sector-specific studies will focus around the Level 3 BTEC Subsidiary Diploma in Hospitality (equivalent to one A Level) and, if demand is sufficient, they can also study for the Level 3 BTEC Diploma in Hospitality (equivalent to two A Levels).
+The sector-specific studies will focus around the Level 3 BTEC Subsidiary Diploma in Hospitality (equivalent to one A Level).